DARPA-ASKEM/askem-bdf-use-cases/Notebook review test harness/README.md

 in the directory containing the pdf files.
 Note: this does not use available batching APIs, and the process could likely be further optimized.

-## Summarizing problems from outputs
+## Summarizing Problems From Outputs

-The `run_problems.sh` script can then be used to summarize the output (as implemented just the first run) and identify specific problems.
+The `run_problems.sh` script can then be used to summarize the outputs from evaluation over a set of PDFs and identify specific problems.

     run_problems.sh [FOLDER CONTAINING PDFs] [platform]